 - DMT: DMT is a hallucinogen.
 It is naturally occurring in Amazon plants but can also be man-made.
 The drug is a white crystal powder and is sometimes referred to as Dimitri.7

 - Opium: Opium is a naturally occurring substance that is produced from the sap of the opium poppy plant.
 It is the raw source of several opiate alkaloids, including codeine, morphine, and thebaine, which are used to synthesize other narcotic drugs such as heroin and several prescription painkillers .9

-- Kratom: Although Kratom isn’t a controlled substance as of yet, it is still in the grey territory of legality, causing a lot of controvery.
-It is a tropic tree indigenous to Southeast Asia, has been used as an herbal supplement for many years.
+- Kratom: Although kratom isn’t a controlled substance as of yet, it is still in the grey territory of legality, causing a lot of controversy.
+It is a tropic tree indigenous to Southeast Asia and has been used as an herbal supplement for many years.
 Scientists have isolated more than 25 chemicals from kratom, and one of its main chemicals, mitragynine, has opioid-like effects.
 The drug also has both sedative and stimulant effects.
 Side effects can include constipation, nausea, sweating, weight loss, and insomnia.17